Peter Lanyon: Life and career

-Lanyon's first New York show was held at the Passedoit Gallery in 1953 and his first solo New York show was at the Catherine Viviano Gallery in 1957.
-On the 1957 trip he met Mark Rothko, Motherwell and other artists, critics and collectors.
+Lanyon's first New York show was held at the Passedoit Gallery in 1953.
+After American collector Stanley Seeger introduced Lanyon to Catherine Viviano, he had his first solo New York show at the Catherine Viviano Gallery in 1957.
+On the 1957 trip to New York, he met Joseph Glasco who became a friend and later helped Lanyon work with Viviano.
+He also met Mark Rothko, Robert Motherwell and other artists, critics and collectors.
 Rothko's work particularly thrilled him.
 Lanyon was well received in New York and the increased demand for his work in the US combined with an expansion of work to the much larger scale of mural painting and in response to a new interest in gliding led to a looser and more open kind of painting.

-Lanyon began training as a glider pilot in 1959, as he explained: "to get a more complete knowledge of the landscape".
-He used his gliding experiences as the basis for paintings that gave an aerial perspective to his native Cornish landscape right through to his death in a gliding accident in 1964.
+Lanyon began training as a glider pilot in 1959, hoping "to get a more complete knowledge of the landscape".
+He used his gliding experiences as the basis for paintings which gave an aerial perspective to his native Cornish landscape until his death in a gliding accident in 1964.

 In 1961 he was elected Chairman of the Newlyn Society of Artists and was elected a Bard of the Gorseth Kernow, with the bardic name Marghak an Gwyns (Rider of the Winds) for services to Cornish art.
 In 1962 he spent seven months painting a mural commissioned for the house of Stanley J Seeger in New Jersey, USA.
 The following year he spent three months as a visiting painter at the San Antonio Art Institute in Texas, as well as visiting Mexico.
 He travelled to Prague and Bratislava in 1964 to lecture for the British Council.

 Lanyon died on 31 August 1964 at Taunton, Somerset, after a gliding accident.